stardot/beebem-windows/README-SPROW.txt

 Sprow rom image added with permission of Robert Sprowson

-For more information and purchase of the ARM7TDMI co-processor as wel as further support material please visit http://www.sprow.co.uk/bbc/armcopro.htm
+For more information and purchase of the ARM7TDMI co-processor as well as further support material please visit http://www.sprow.co.uk/bbc/armcopro.htm